-SCRS

-Actuarial cost method Entry age normal
+Entry age normal

-Investment rate of return 1 7.25%
+7.25%

-Projected salary increases 1 3.0% to 12.5% (varies by service)
+3.0% to 12.5% (varies by service)

-Benefit adjustments lesser of 1% or $$500$ annually
+lesser of 1% or \$500 annually

-1 Includes inflation at 2.25%

 The post-retiree mortality assumption is dependent upon the member's job category and gender.
 The base mortality assumptions, the 2016 Public Retirees of South Carolina Mortality table (2016 PRSC), was developed using the Systems' mortality experience.
 These base rates are adjusted for future improvement in mortality using published Scale AA projected from the year 2016.